odea-project/qAlgorithms/report/report.md

 As of now, the algorithm is not multithreaded.
 Doing so would provide a significant increase in execution speed.
 Multithreading is possible to use after the first bin is split, since every bin is treated independently.

+The transferred data always contains a control DQS and centroid error, even if those are not needed.
+By implementing them as optional parameters, the total memory allocation which needs to be performed is reduced.

 When performing the splitting in the m/z dimension, for small bins the greatest order space is often at the border.
 This leads to many redundant